 As the patient, it’s your job to be proactive.
 Don’t shy away from doing your own research and asking your Doctor about what you find.
 Most people with incontinence never mention it to their doctor.
 And when a patient comes in wearing a diaper, the Doctor may not even bring it up!

-If you want a better option or have questions about you incontinence, ASK!!
+If you want a better option or have questions about your incontinence, ASK!!

-Have you got any techniques that have worked well for you?
+Have you got any techniques that have worked well for you for reducing incontinence after prostate cancer?
 Let us know!